d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ 	(window-width .
 0.3)))
   └────

-  The backlinks’ buffer runs the major-mode `denote-backlink-mode', which is derived from `special-mode'.
+  The backlinks’ buffer runs the major-mode `denote-backlinks-mode', which is derived from `special-mode'.
 It binds keys to move between links with `n' (next) and `p' (previous).
-These are stored in the `denote-backlink-mode-map' (use `M-x describe-mode' (`C-h m') in an unfamiliar buffer to learn more about it).
+These are stored in the `denote-backlinks-mode-map' (use `M-x describe-mode' (`C-h m') in an unfamiliar buffer to learn more about it).

   Note that the backlinking facility uses Emacs’ built-in Xref